-UTEP Soccer to Host FC Juarez Femenil in International Battle of the Borderland - KVIA
+UTEP soccer to host FC Juarez Femenil in international Battle of the Borderland - KVIA

 TICKETS

 Tickets for the event will be $5.
-Fans can call 915-747-UTEP or purchase tickets online.
+Fans can call 915-747-UTEP or purchase tickets online here.